Stocks tumble after Trump vows to hit Iran ‘extremely hard’ in coming weeks

 This is a developing story.
 Please check back for updates.

-A lackluster jobs report last week showed the U.S. economy lost 92,000 jobs in February, which marked a reversal of fortunes for the labor market and erased most of the job gains recorded in 2026.
+(NEW YORK) — The U.S. economy lost jobs in February, marking a major reversal of fortunes for the labor market and nearly erasing all of the job gains delivered a month earlier, government data on Friday showed.
+The reading came in well below economists’ expectations.

 The unemployment rate ticked up from 4.3% in January to 4.4% in February, the BLS said.
 Unemployment remains low by historical standards.